ethanclevenger91/FacebookTwitterMashup/README.md

 These can be acquired by making a [Facebook App](http://developers.facebook.com).
 Note that the account used to generate the app must be able to view the page being queried (not a problem for public pages, which are most of our clients)

+Leaving any options blank will disable the service to which that option belongs.

 You'll Get
 ------------------